Quorn, Leicestershire: Today

 The village prides itself on its green spaces, and more evidence of this can be seen with the opposition to proposed development at Caves field.
 This is a large cricket pitch with pavilion where Quorn Cricket Club play during the season, near the centre of Quorn, which was the focus of interest from a housing development company.
 Objection was widespread, not only at the prospect of losing the cricket field but also due to the threat to a neighbouring wetland ecosystem, considered valuable by environmentalists and the village population.
 The Farley Way Stadium is home to local association football club Quorn F.C. as well as Leicester City W.F.C.

 In the past few years, efforts have been made to cater for the local young people.
 These have resulted in a half pipe being built next to the basketball court on Stafford Orchard, and a green shelter erected on the same site.
 In recent years the half pipe was removed and replaced by ready made ramps.
 Stafford Orchard is the large park, with a shaded area by the stream, youngster's play area and half pipe now appeals to people of all ages.
 Examples of how the Stafford Orchard contributes to the village can be seen at the large and successful Mayday celebrations, as well as the local pub football matches occasionally held there.

 In 2016, Quorn was named as one of the top five places in the UK to bring up a family in a survey conducted by estate agents, Leaders.

+In 2024, Quorn village suffered extensive flooding after Storm Henk hits the UK.